xho/netflixho/README.md

 Click on the icon on top of the page and access configuration options:

 * disable annoying thumbnails autoplay
-* change current video playback speed
+* change current video playback speed rate

 Enjoy,
 xho_